-- The regional Historic Environment Register ((HER) Gwynedd Archaeological Trust, Craig Beuno, Ffordd y Garth, Bangor, Gwynedd LL57 2RT) has been examined for information concerning the study area, defined as the proposed location of the waste water treatment works and three proposed routes for the outfall pipe (Figure 01).
+- 1. The regional Historic Environment Register ((HER) Gwynedd Archaeological Trust, Craig Beuno, Ffordd y Garth, Bangor, Gwynedd LL57 2RT) has been examined for information concerning the proposed location of the WwTW (Figure 01).
 The search included an examination of the core HER, the 1:2500 County Series Ordnance Survey maps and any secondary information held within the HER.
-All identified features have been mapped, described and added to a gazetteer of sites and the relative importance of sites have been defined; - The National Monuments Record of Wales (Royal Commission on the Ancient and Historical Monuments of Wales, Plas Crug, Aberystwyth SY23 1NJ) has been checked for sites additional to the HER; - 3.
-Aerial photographs from the Historic Environment Register ((HER) Gwynedd Archaeological Trust have been examined for potential features; - On-line catalogue search of the National Library of Wales (Penglais Rd, Aberystwyth SY23 3BU); - Archive data, including primary and secondary sources, historic maps and estate maps have been examined at the regional archives (Gwasanaeth Archifau Gwynedd, Cyngor Gwynedd, Caernarfon LL55 1SH and Meirionnydd Record Office, Bala Rd, Dolgellau LL40 2YF);
+All identified features have been mapped, described and added to a gazetteer of sites and the relative importance of sites have been defined; - 2.
+The National Monuments Record of Wales (Royal Commission on the Ancient and Historical Monuments of Wales, Plas Crug, Aberystwyth SY23 1NJ) has been checked for sites additional to the HER: - 3.
+Aerial photographs from the Historic Environment Register ((HER) Gwynedd Archaeological Trust have been examined for potential features; - 4.
+On-line catalogue search of the National Library of Wales (Penglais Rd, Aberystwyth SY23 3BU); - Archive data, including primary and secondary sources, historic maps and estate maps have been examined at the regional archives (Gwasanaeth Archifau Gwynedd, Cyngor Gwynedd, Caernarfon LL55 1SH and Meirionnydd Record Office, Bala Rd, Dolgellau LL40 2YF); - 6.
 Light Detection and Ranging (LiDAR) data has been examined from the Lle Geo-Portal at http://lle.gov.wales/home for information on potential surface features using digital terrain modelling and digital surface modelling.